-To learn more about Walden and your options, enter your e-mail and phone number below and one of our enrollment advisors will reach out with next steps.
+To learn more about Walden and your options, enter your e-mail and phone number below and one of our enrollment specialists will reach out with next steps.

-To get your customized price, enter your e-mail and phone number below and one of our enrollment advisors will reach out with next steps.
+To get your customized price, enter your e-mail and phone number below and one of our enrollment specialists will reach out with next steps.

 In 2010, newly single mom Kimber Russel Simmons decided to go back to school and pursue a Doctor of Business Administration (DBA) at Walden.
 She wanted to become a more well-rounded professional while also empowering others in her community.
 Today, she’s a commissioner for Serve Idaho, the Governor’s commission on Service and Volunteerism, which promotes collaborative efforts among private and nonprofit organizations, schools and government agencies to advance national service programs and volunteerism.